Frequently Asked Questions

 How does the course align to existing standards?

 The Big History Project course is designed to align with the CCSS ELA, C3, and NGSS standards.
-Check out our Planning Resources hub to find out how BHP aligns to your state’s social studies and ELA standards.
+Check out our state standards alignment to find out how BHP aligns to your state’s social studies and ELA standards.
 If you don’t see your state listed, choose a state that you know shares similar standards with your own.
 We’re rapidly adding new states so check back soon.

 How can Big History fit with my school’s learning environment?